 5. Honored Members

 5.1.
-The Flag Member honor may be granted to persons in perpetuity under the following considerations: must have made significant contributions towards achieving the club's goals of research, education, and adventure, and must have been a continuous Member for a minimum of five years.
+The Flag Member honor may be granted to persons in perpetuity under the following considerations: must have made significant contributions promoting adventure, exploration, and education, and must have been a continuous Member for a minimum of five years.
 Flag Members retain a right to vote on the Board for twelve months following their approval by Membership.
 There must be no more than two Flag Members with Board voting rights at any time.
 Each Flag Member receives a flag bearing the club’s name and logo at the club's expense.